 Short answer, yes!
 You can freeze mulled wine.
 Make sure it's in an airtight container with as much air removed as possible.
 The wine will freeze.
 Allow to thaw naturally, on the counter or refrigerator before reheating.
 Reheat gently once thawed.

 I hope that you enjoy this crockpot mulled wine recipe!
-If you love this, I think you’d also enjoy my Cranberry Moscow Mules.
-They’re a hit every holiday season!
+If you love this, I think you'd also enjoy my Cranberry Moscow Mules.
+They're a hit every year come Christmas time!

 - 4 cinnamon sticks